 Both gemstones are a variety of corundum, a crystalline form of aluminum oxide, a mineral second in hardness only to diamond.

-Rubies have been used throughout history to adorn the armor, scabbards, harnesses and crowns of nobles, kings and queens.
+Rubies have been used throughout history to adorn the armor, scabbards, harnesses, and crowns of nobles, kings, and queens.
 Until the 20th century, the ruby was thought to be more valuable than the diamond.
-It is the birthstone for July and is the symbol for love, vivacity, power and passion.
+It is the birthstone for July and the symbol for love, vivacity, power, and passion.

 Rubies are found in Tanzania, Kenya, Pakistan, Montana, North and South Carolina, and under the ice shelf in Greenland.

 Burma has always been known as the source of the deep pigeon blood ruby, the most prized color in the ruby world.
 However, due to the Burmese government's atrocious human rights record, Congress passed the Block Burmese JADE Act in October of 2008.
 Although the U.S. did have a ban on the trade of Burmese gems, this measure closed an important loophole that had allowed the import of Burmese gems via third countries, such as India.